saltastro/cookiecutter-python-package/README.md

 While this might not be necessary, you may tweak the configuration of tox by updating its configuration file `tox.ini`.
 In particular, you should add testing for Python 2.7 if you are planning to support this version.

+### What about Python 3.7?

+Python 3.7 is included in the `tox.ini` but not in the `.travis.yml` file.
+The reason for the latter is that Travis does not support "out of the box".
+If you want to include it, you have to modify the configuration file in line with the recipe given at the end of [https://github.com/travis-ci/travis-ci/issues/9069#issuecomment-425720905](https://github.com/travis-ci/travis-ci/issues/9069#issuecomment-425720905).

 ### Create documentation

 First, a warning.
 When Sphinx generates the documentation, it will import the Python modules. **Make sure that all code with side effects such as changing files or updating a database is protected by an `if __name__ == '__main__` condition.**